The 10 Most 'Socialist' States in America

 The state of Illinois is the 10th least socialist state in America with an economy driven by agriculture and manufacturing.

 Republicans prevail in both Chicago's suburban "collar counties" and the rural northern and central Illinois, as well as in southern Illinois.
-However, in recent elections, the Democratic Party has gained ground and it has come to be seen as a "blue state", currently led by Gov. Pat Quinn (D).
+In the most recent elections earlier this month, multimillionaire Bruce Rauner (R) proclaimed victory and "a new direction" as Illinois' next governor defeated Democratic incumbent Pat Quinn (D).